In this tutorial, you create an inventory of Cloud Run services

 --no-allow-unauthenticated

 flag restricts unauthenticated access to the service.
 By keeping the service private you can rely on Cloud Run's built-in authentication to block unauthorized requests.
-For more details about authentication that is based on Identity and Access Management (IAM), see Managing access using IAM.Wait until the deployment is complete: this can take about half a minute.
-On success, the command line displays the service URL that you will use later to replace SERVICE_URL in the next section.
+For more details about authentication that is based on Identity and Access Management (IAM), see Managing access using IAM.Wait until the deployment is complete.
+This can take about half a minute.
+On success, the command line displays the service URL.

 If you want to deploy a code update to the service, repeat the previous steps.
 Each deployment to a service creates a new revision and automatically starts serving traffic when ready.